-Massachusetts allows cottage food production under its home food manufacturing exemption.
-If you operate from your home kitchen, you can produce and sell certain non-potentially-hazardous foods without a food establishment license.
-The law covers baked goods, jams, jellies, candy, and other shelf-stable products that don't require refrigeration to stay safe.
-You must operate as an individual, not a licensed commercial entity.
+Massachusetts allows cottage food production under its home food manufacturing law, which permits individuals to prepare and sell certain non-potentially-hazardous foods from a licensed home kitchen.
+To qualify, you must operate out of your primary residence and obtain the required permit from your local board of health.
+The law covers baked goods, jams, jellies, candy, and other shelf-stable items that don't require refrigeration to stay safe.

 Annual Limit